RedAngel121/NytePack/README.md

 - [x] Adapted Ore Generation from all different mods
 - [x] Vein Mining Enchant configs to determine its effects on hunger and durability
 - [ ] I need to hash out Proper Chunk Claiming (FLAN) and how to pay for it with Lightmans Currency
-- [ ] is 5 iron coins enough Starting Cash?
 - [ ] Adjust Mob Cash Drops: deep dive into lightmans to find and lower natural drop count to 1-5 coins per mob
 - [ ] Mechano?
 (Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
-- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff (not yet possible)
+- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
 - [ ] Gateways to Eternity
-  - Add an absolute metric ton of gateways *cause thats going to be fun*
+  - Add an absolute metric ton of gateways with all types of mobs (add new mob mods?) *cause thats going to be fun*
-  - Integration with lightmans for special purchases or Heart Canisters
+  - Find out what rewards should be allowed

-# Big Recipe Changers
+# Big Changers
 - [ ] Add loot tabes from other mods for lightmans to insert coins into
-- [ ] Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
+- [ ] Create Mod Possible Mining Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
 - [ ] Immersive Aircraft Recipe Integration with alternative tech mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type: